 The website produced by Farm and Food Care, entitled, “The Real Dirt on Farming” found here contains a wealth of interesting and current information related to agriculture in Canada today.

-Invite students to work in groups to research one of the following topics and create a written summary, poster, PowerPoint presentation, or visual representation of their findings to share with the class.
+Invite students to research one of the following topics and create a written summary, poster, PowerPoint presentation, or visual representation of their findings to share with the class.

 Here are some suggestions:

 Set a time frame for the assignment and additional parameters if you wish.
-After groups have presented, process the activity by asking:
+After students have presented, process the activity by asking:

 Consider using these questions as a basis for a science experiment or Science Fair project!